- Sermon Notes

 John 8:36, So if the Son sets you free, you will be free indeed.
 (NIV)

-9. Tonight, we are going to look at the example of one of my favorite men in the Bible, his name was Joseph.
+9. Today, we are going to look at the example of one of my favorite men in the Bible, his name was Joseph.

-10. In Genesis 41, we will discover important principles for how God healed his heart so that Joseph could be Free Indeed.
+10. In Genesis 41, we will discover important principles for how God healed his broken heart.

 1. After Joseph turned 17, his life fell apart.

 a.
-He went from being his father’s favorite son to a slave.
+He went from being his father’s favorite son to a slave in Egypt.

 • Sold into slavery by his older brothers.

-• Sent away from his family and taken to Egypt.
+• Sent away from his father and family and taken to Egypt.

 b.
 Then, in Egypt, Joseph went from a slave to a prisoner because his master’s wife falsely accused him of making advances while his master was away.